 - What time(s) of day is usage highest?

-Additionally, coupling usage data analysis with live observational studies and interviews can be a truly powerful combination in turning initial insights into future features and product enhancements on the IoT product roadmap.
+Additionally, coupling a products usage data analysis with live observational studies and interviews can be a truly powerful combination in turning initial insights into future features and product enhancements on the IoT product roadmap.

 Service Usage and Performance Data

-In addition to evaluating product usage data at a user and feature level, IoT product managers will also evaluate how the system itself and underlying services are performing by investigating the following:
+In addition to evaluating product usage data at a user and feature level, IoT product management teams will also evaluate how the system itself and underlying services are performing by investigating the following:

-- Configurations — How are devices and services typically configured across deployments?
-Are there consistent patterns or anomalies in service and environment settings, devices or asset configurations?
+- Configurations — How are devices and services typically configured across solution deployments?
+Are there consistent patterns or anomalies in service and environment settings, devices, or asset configurations?

-- When it comes to gaining insights in relation to these questions it is helpful to frequently engage in proactive performance testing and monitoring so that you are continuously and iteratively finding ways to improve the IoT ecosystem you’ve established.
-Occasionally, performance findings and metrics will also corroborate product usage data findings.
+- When it comes to gaining insights in relation to these questions it is helpful to frequently engage in proactive performance testing and monitoring so that you are continuously and iteratively finding ways to improve the IoT ecosystem and solution your company has established.
+Occasionally, performance findings and metrics will also support product usage data findings.

 Customer Request and Support Tickets

-Ultimately, there is no silver bullet to building out your product roadmap and designing or refining the IoT system that supports it.
+Ultimately, there is no silver bullet to building out your product roadmap and designing or refining the IoT system and software that supports it.
 It’s a complex, multifaceted challenge that requires synthesis across various dimensions.
-We’ve mentioned 3 key sources of input for your roadmap in this post but you may also find primary market and industry research as additional critical influences.
-Given the complexity, it’s important to work in a regular, iterative rhythm of inspection and adaptation as you evolve your product.
+We’ve mentioned 3 key sources of input for your roadmap in this post, but you may also find primary market and industry research for similar products as additional critical influences.
+Given the complexity, it’s important that your product management team work in a regular, iterative rhythm of inspection and adaptation as you evolve your product.